-3.6.16 Cash advances may be made to an individual in order that relatively small incidental payments may be made quickly.
+3.6.15 Cash advances may be made to an individual in a department/establishment in order that relatively small incidental payments may be made quickly.
 A record of disbursements from the account should be maintained to control the account and so that the expenditure may be substantiated, accurately reflected in the GP accounts and correctly reimbursed to the account holder.

-3.6.17 To provide appropriate officers and employees of GP with cash from imprests to meet minor expenditure on behalf of GP.
-The CFO (Chief Constable) in conjunction with the Chief Constable shall determine reasonable petty cash limits and maintain a record of all transactions and petty cash advances made, and periodically review the arrangements for the safe custody and control of these advances.

-3.6.18 To prepare detailed Financial Procedures for dealing with petty cash, to be agreed with the CFO (PCC), and these shall be issued to all appropriate officers and employees.
+- 3.6.16 To provide appropriate employees of GP with cash, bank imprests to meet minor expenditure on behalf of GP.
+The CFO(CC) in conjunction with the Chief Constable shall determine reasonable petty cash limits and maintain a record of all transactions and petty cash advances made, and periodically review the arrangements for the safe custody and control of these advances. - 3.6.17 To prepare detailed Financial Procedures for dealing with petty cash, to be agreed with the CFO (PCC), and these shall be issued to all appropriate employees.